-SOCI 238 Race & Ethnicity
+SOCI 238

-3 cr. he major concepts
+Race & Ethnicity 3 cr.

 This course will deal with the major concepts and issues of race and ethnic relations: race, racism, ethnicity, group inequality, prejudice, discrimination, assimilation and pluralism.
 The major focus will be on the United States, but the course will also examine other multi-ethnic societies as a way of situating American ethnic patterns within a comparative framework.
 Prerequisite(s): SOCI 181.